10 Best UX Research Methods and When To Use Them

 Depending on your goals and the context in which they are used, interviews can fall into three main groups:

-• Directed interviews, which include questions and answers and help you receive feedback from large user groups or compare answers from different users.
+• Directed interviews: This involves asking questions and answers, which helps you gather feedback from large user groups or compare responses across different users.

-• Non-directed interviews, where the interviewer opens the conversation and mainly listens, interrupting the user only to ask for an additional explanation or detail.
+• Non-directed interviews: In this type, the interviewer opens the conversation and mainly listens, only interrupting to request additional explanations or details.

-• Ethnographic interviews, in which you observe the daily routine of the users in their natural habitat to identify and understand the gap between what users say they are doing and what they are actually doing.
-Ethnographic interviews can also provide ideas about the activities your users are involved in as part of their lifestyle, when feeling most comfortable.
+• Ethnographic interviews: This involves observing the daily routine of users in their natural environment to identify and understand the gap between what users say they do and what they actually do.
+Ethnographic interviews can also provide insights into users’ lifestyles and activities in which they feel the most comfortable.

 3. Card Sorting

-Card sorting allows you to provide your users with a set of terms and ask them to arrange and categorize your website information into a structure that makes sense to them.
-This helps you understand how your users think and behave on your website.
+Card sorting involves providing users with a set of terms and asking them to arrange and categorize website information into a structure that makes sense to them.
+This helps you understand how users think and behave on your website.

 Card sorting can help you identify how to create a unified user experience and improve your website’s architecture and navigation.